-Once the award has been accepted by the Chief Investigator, an agreement between the University and the funding body has been signed and all necessary ethics approvals have been obtained, the Office of Research and Innovation will arrange for a project account to be opened in Finance and for all necessary invoicing to occur.
+Once the award has been accepted by the Chief Investigator, an agreement between the University and the funding body has been signed and all necessary ethics approvals have been obtained, Research Services will arrange for a project account to be opened in Finance and for all necessary invoicing to occur.

 There are some instances where funding is required for activities prior to the contract being signed.
 Ethics approval must be in place before any request can begin.

 The Chief Investigator must develop a proposal outlining the activities they want to carry out and the cost of these activities.

 The School Dean must approve the request as the risk will remain with the school.